 Historic downtown tour on a Segway

-Spend time soaking in the ambiance of the historic downtown with centuries-old colonial buildings with balconies, red brick streets, charming squares shaded by old oak trees.
+Spend time soaking in the ambiance of the historic downtown with centuries-old colonial buildings with balconies, red-brick streets, and also charming squares shaded by old oak trees.
 One of the best ways to explore the downtown is via Emerald Coast Tours, which guides you on stand-up Segways (with instruction) or bicycles.
 Glide through Pensacola’s historic village, observe costumed 19th-century re-enactors, and enjoy one of Florida’s oldest churches, the 1832 Old Christ Church.
-Cruise past the colonial Seville Quarter and Palafox Street, situated at the heart of the downtown and home to the Saturday Farmer’s Market.
+Cruise past the colonial Seville Quarter and Palafox Street, situated at the heart of the downtown and also home to the Saturday Farmer’s Market.

 Palafox Street Saturday Farmer’s Market